Quickstart, or deep dive, our user guide has got you covered.

 For confidence monitoring and easy switching, recording, and live streaming control, you can use Pearl Mini’s touch screen or Epiphan LIVE, which is a tablet and mobile friendly web interface designed for easy control of your Pearl Mini.
 And secure remote login allows you to control your Pearl Mini from just about anywhere there’s Internet access.
 All you need is a free Epiphan Cloud account to get started.

 How do I configure Pearl Mini?

 Pearl Mini is ready to use right out of the box!
 Plug in a source into the back of Pearl Mini and you can capture, stream and record right away!
 For additional configuration, use the web-based Admin panel interface on the same local network as your Pearl Mini.
-With secure remote login, you can access the web-version of the Admin panel from just about anywhere there’s Internet access to do rescue troubleshooting and channel configuration.
+Plus secure remote login support means you can access the Admin panel to do rescue troubleshooting and channel configuration from just about anywhere there’s Internet access when you purchase an Epiphan Cloud Pro plan.

 Advanced users can use Pearl’s HTTP or RS-232 APIs to integrate with larger systems.

 Is remote login secure?

 Yes!
 A secure propriety tunnel over port 443 is used to access the Internet so you can do rescue troubleshooting, recording control, and even channel configuration from just about anywhere there’s Internet access when you purchase an Epiphan Cloud Pro plan.

 How long does my channel stay paired to my AV Studio account?